theguyonthesky/SSH-Login-BruteForce/README.md

 # Tools and Technologies Used
-- Python – Main programming language
+- Python – Main programming language.

-- `pwntools` – For easy SSH interactions and exploit development
+- `pwntools` – For easy SSH interactions and exploit development.

-- `paramiko` – Handles SSH authentication exceptions
+- `paramiko` – Handles SSH authentication exceptions.

-- Linux (Kali) – Typical target/test environment
+- Linux (Kali) – Typical target/test environment.

 # Files
 - `ssh_bruteforce.py`: The main python script that performs the SSH brute-force attack.

 - `top20ssh-common-passwords.txt`: A password list of 20 commonly used SSH credentials.
-(You can use any .txt wordlist or create your own)
+(You can use any .txt wordlist or create your own).

 # How to Run
 1. Clone or download this repository